django/deps/draft/simplified-routing-syntax.rst

 We might also consider including `a regex converter <http://stackoverflow.com/questions/5870188/does-flask-support-regular-expressions-in-its-url-routing>`_.

-Furthermore, an interface for implementating custom convertors should exist.
+Furthermore, an interface for implementating custom converters should exist.
 We could use the same API as Flask's ``BaseConverter`` for this purpose.
-The registration of custom convertors could be handled as a Django setting, ``CUSTOM_URL_CONVERTORS``.
-The default set of convertors should probably *always* be included.
+The registration of custom converters could be handled as a Django setting, ``CUSTOM_URL_CONVERTERS``.
+The default set of converters should probably *always* be included.

 Failure to perform a type conversion against a captured string should result in